5 Tips to Develop Your Brand's Photography Style Guide

 With research suggesting that people are more likely to remember content they’ve seen in images, rather than text, it’s crucial that the photography representing your business perfectly reflects your brand.

 In order to achieve the right visual style for your brand, a photography style guide is essential.
 These tips will help you develop a style guide that will ensure your brand will deliver a lasting message.
+Check our latest health visual guide for media coverage that doesn’t offend!

 Let’s compare two world-class universities: London’s Goldsmiths, a university focused on arts and humanities and progressive, trendsetting thought, and Harvard, a traditional Ivy League university, famous for its business and law schools.
 Each of the universities want to attract a different audience, and what they include in their photography highlights this.
 Goldsmiths aims for abstract, unique, and high saturation images, seen on its homepage.
 The composition of these images, which is often a little quirky, is a signal for potential students that they’re trying to do something different to traditional universities.